ThePhD/future_cxx/technical specification/C - defer/defer.typ

 the behavior is undefined#index("undefined behavior").

-If _E_ has any defer statement#index[defer statement]s _D_ that have been reached and their _S_ have not yet executed, but the program is terminated or leaves _E_ through any means not specified previously, including but not limited to:
+If _E_ has any defer statements#index[defer statement] _D_ that have been reached and their _S_ have not yet executed, but the program is terminated or leaves _E_ through any means not specified previously, including but not limited to:

 - a function with the `_Noreturn` function specifier, or a function annotated with the `noreturn` or `_Noreturn` attribute, is called#index(initial: "n", display: [`_Noreturn`], apply-casing: false, "_Noreturn")#index(apply-casing: false, display: [`noreturn`], "noreturn");
 - or, any signal `SIGABRT`, `SIGINT`, or `SIGTERM` occurs#index("signal");